60+ years of linguistics at ANU

 - Historical linguistics – language change and language contact

-- Public policy and public benefits: language in education, in the law, and in healthcare
+- Public policy and public benefits: language in education, the law, healthcare and other fields of public life

 Nick Evans, Jane Simpson, Catherine Travis